orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 and connect it to other complementary services.
 - Have a look at the [SmartSDK guided tour](http://guided-tour-smartsdk.readthedocs.io/en/latest/) for more examples of QuantumLeap usage.
+- Have a look at the [FIWARE Step by Step](https://fiware-tutorials.readthedocs.io/en/latest/time-series-data/index.html)